namanpujari/res_energies/README.md

 Python programs that process pdb files to generate individual residue energies of an entire protein structure.
 Can be used in theory to calculate the energy of an unfolded protein.

 ### PLEASE NOTE
 Run the program once similiar to how it was run in the example (except with your pdb file and desired output locations), then wait 5 minutes (or less, depending on how big/small your pdb file is and how many residues it has).
-Run the entire tthing again.
+Run the entire thing again.
 In the first attempt nothing will be outputted.
 In the second, everything will magically appear.
 I know this technique sounds very unprofessional and stupid.
 I am coming up with a solution.

 #### Usage
 ---
 Typing `python main.py --help` in the command line gives the following:
 ```
-usage: main.py [-h] -pdb PDB_LOCATION -i RES_INPUT_DIRECTORY -d
-               AUTOMATION_RESULTS_DIRECTORY -e MCCE_DIRECTORY -out
+usage: main.py [-h] -pdb PDB_LOCATION -e MCCE_DIRECTORY -out OUTPUT_DIRECTORY
-               OUTPUT_DIRECTORY [-s SUBMIT_JOB]
+               [-s SUBMIT_JOB]

 Run MCCE on multiple PDB files

 optional arguments:
   -h, --help            show this help message and exit

-Required arguments (please write absolute paths for all locations:
+Required arguments (please write absolute
+                                                paths for all locations:
   -pdb PDB_LOCATION, --pdb_location PDB_LOCATION
                         Location where pdb (to be analysed is stored
-  -i RES_INPUT_DIRECTORY, --res_input_directory RES_INPUT_DIRECTORY
-                        the path where all residue snippets will be stored.
-                        This is also the input directory for the automation
-                        process.
-  -d AUTOMATION_RESULTS_DIRECTORY, --automation_results_directory AUTOMATION_RESULTS_DIRECTORY
-                        Path where all the results of automation will be
-                        stored
   -e MCCE_DIRECTORY, --mcce_directory MCCE_DIRECTORY
-                        path to the directory where MCCE is installed.
+                        Path to the directory where MCCE is installed.
   -out OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
                         Location where analysis will be stored